chainchip/gominer/README.md

 # gominer

-gominer is an application for performing Proof-of-Work (PoW) mining on the Decred network.
+gominer is an application for performing Proof-of-Work (PoW) mining on the Hcash network.
 It supports solo and stratum/pool mining using CUDA and OpenCL devices.

 ## Downloading